Stuttering treatment

 In Free From Start Program, for example, we first learn the hand stuttering technique where we learn to make our speaking more powerful, more expressive and get a very physical support to say it without speech impediments.
 But this is just the beginning of your journey to freedom from stuttering.
 Then you want to show up for a constant regular performance.
 And it becomes something that you really want to do, that you enjoy rather than something that you "have to do."

-These are the types of speaking "performance" that we do in Free From Stutter Program:
+These are the types of speaking 'performances' we do in the Free From Stutter Program:

-- video calls, speaking to other participants of the call while still learning the hand stuttering technique; it's a comfortable setting of the learning environment but here you already speak to someone else;
+• Video calls, speaking with other participants while still learning the hand stuttering technique.
+It's a comfortable learning environment, but here, you're already speaking to someone else.

-- emulating public speaking going live in Free From Stutter Facebook group with short speeches and discussions; the anxiety grows here big time;
+• Emulating public speaking by going live in the Free From Stutter Facebook group with short speeches and discussions.
+The anxiety really ramps up here.

 So, these are the types of performances, of speaking settings, speaking interactions that we want to create.
 And this is a step by step sequence, you want to start with the first one gradually building your confidence.
 And we want to go in parallel with improving our speaking skill, doing speaking exercises, restoring the inner structure of our speaking.
 Just "going for it" is not as bad as skydiving without a parachute, but again, we want to "skydive" with a parachute feeling the foundation, the support for our speaking.